Valentina Pavlovna Wasson: Life

 Born in Moscow in 1901, Valentina Pavlovna Guercken's family immigrated to the United States during the Russian Revolution.
 She earned a medical degree at London University in 1927, one year after she married her husband R. Gordon Wasson, a banker.
-She worked as a pediatrician, publishing research on sinusitus and rheumatic fever in children.
+She worked as a pediatrician, publishing research on sinusitis and rheumatic fever in children.

 While on her honeymoon in the Catskill Mountains in 1927, Valentina foraged for edible mushrooms in the woods, but her husband refused to eat them.
-They found that their diverging attitudes towards the plant had roots in the folkloric traditions of Europe, and theorized a deep historical divide between “mycophiles” like the Slavs and “mycophobes" like the Anglo-Saxon peoples.
+They found that their diverging attitudes towards the plant had roots in the folkloric traditions of Europe, and theorized a deep historical divide between "mycophiles" like the Slavs and "mycophobes" like the Anglo-Saxon peoples.
 This led them to suspect some deep-seated and ancient taboo against the profane use of an ancient religious sacrament.
 Described themselves as "ethnomycologists", the couple researched religious and cultural uses of fungi by sending letters to missionaries, linguists, and anthropologists around the world, trying to identify areas where mushrooms possessed significant religious and medical uses.
 With busy professional lives, the couple pursued the research as a passionate side project, with many of Valentina's colleagues at the hospital she worked at or Gordon's colleagues at Chase bank unaware of their interest in mushrooms.